HowToDoInJava

 }

-Output of above test run is given below:
+The output of the above test run is given below:

 [TestNG] Running: C:\Users\somepath\testng-customsuite.xml